vwvw25/Minority-Report-System/stages/hydration_stage.md

 ---

 ## 1. Purpose
-The hydration stage materialises the **current state** of every minority report by merging data from all authoritative logs.
+The hydration stage materialises the **latest state** of each Minority Report by combining data from all authoritative logs.
+Implemented in the transform `hydrate_minority_reports.py`, it coalesces the most recent information for every report —
-It consolidates detection, clustering, attribution, cohorting, finalisation, and rereview outputs into a **single, wide, analyst-ready object**.
+across detection, clustering, attribution, cohorting, and finalisation — into a single, denormalised dataset.

-Implemented in the transform `hydrate_minority_reports.py`, hydration is the only stage that reads across logs.
-It never mutates upstream datasets — it simply coalesces them to produce deterministic, queryable views.
+This hydrated dataset underpins the **Minority Report ontology object**, providing a continuously up-to-date,
+queryable representation of each report’s state at any point in time.
+The transform never mutates upstream data; it reads append-only logs and deterministically assembles
+the current operational and analytical view of every report and event.

 ---